dev-bootcamp-2019/final-project-colinmccrae/README.md

 ### Steps
 The following steps will allow the project to be evaluated.
 The terminal commands are based on using Ubuntu Linux 18.04 (or 18.10).

-1. Navigate your development folder, and clone the project repo from Github.
+1. Navigate your development folder and clone the project repo from Github.
 The command below will create a folder 'final-project-colinmccrae' in your chosen development folder.

 $ `git clone https://github.com/dev-bootcamp-2019/final-project-colinmccrae`